bakpakin/Fennel/api.md

 # Fennel's Lua API

-The `fennel` module provides the following functions.
+The `fennel` module provides the following functions for use when embedding Fennel in a Lua program.
+If you're writing a pure Fennel program or working on a system that already has Fennel support, you probably don't need this.

 Any time a function takes an `options` table argument, that table will usually accept these fields: